imitelis/email-app/README.md

   *  Set ORM of user, email and email folders
   *  Start `backend` folder and configure project V
   *  Check Swagger/OpenAPI on Flask V
-  *  Check injection dependency on Flask
+  *  Check injection dependency on Flask V
   *  Build login and secured emails API on Flask
   *  Set middlewares, secrets and database V
-  *  Check Dockerization of Flask app
+  *  Check Dockerization of Flask app V
+  *  Check WSGI and workers on Flask (gunicorn) V
+  *  Check SMTP server on Flask

 ### Marlon:
   *  Check Elastic Beanstalk
   *  Check RDS for PostgreSQL
-  *  Check WSGI and workers on Flask (gunicorn)
   *  Build API for users on Flask
   *  Work deploying backend and db on AWS
   *  Review basics of CI/CD and backend pipeline (AWS)